2006 Georgia Tech Yellow Jackets football team: Virginia Tech

-Pregame Line: Virginia Tech −8.5

 Georgia Tech opened with 21 straight points and never relented against the Hokies.
 The first play from the line of scrimmage was a 59-yard pass from Reggie Ball to James Johnson.
 Georgia Tech would block a punt to help set up their third touchdown.
 The defense also added points to the effort with a Philip Wheeler strip on Sean Glennon, which was recovered by Gary Guyton and returned for a touchdown.
 Calvin Johnson added 115 yards and 2 touchdowns, Tashard Choice accumulated 104 yards rushing and 2 touchdowns, and Reggie Ball added 211 yards of total offense to the victory.

 Maryland

-Pregame line: Maryland +14

 Georgia Tech needed a 13-point fourth-quarter rally to rid Bobby Dodd Stadium of Terrapin red.
 Georgia Tech's first drive resulted in a touchdown but the celebration was short-lived as Maryland's cornerback Josh Wilson returned the ensuing kickoff for a 104-yard touchdown.
 Georgia Tech's placekicker Travis Bell faulted three times in the game, missing two field goals and throwing an incompletion to punter–holder Durant Brooks.
 The missed field goals allowed a stuttering Maryland offense to keep the game close.
 Maryland drove to the 7 yard line with 1:02 left in the game.
 QB Sam Hollenbach was sacked two times on 3rd and 4th down by end Michael Johnson in the last minute to seal the victory for Georgia Tech.
 The game featured a 133-yard and one-touchdown effort by Calvin Johnson, 245 yards of offense and two touchdowns from Reggie Ball, and most importantly a dominating effort by Tashard Choice of 137 yards rushing and 2 touchdowns.
 Georgia Tech's defense held Maryland to only 87 yards rushing, garnered 5 sacks, had 1 fumble recovery, and picked off 1 Hollenbach pass.
 Georgia Tech had not been 5–1 and 3–0 in conference since GT's co-ACC Championship in 1998.
 The game was also the 90th anniversary of the 222–0 victory over Cumberland College.